 Any kind of device that has a screen, phone, TV, tablet, computer, etc will actually stimulate your mind.
 If you can not use any devices 15-30 minutes before you head off to la-la land.
 Try reading a book, taking a bath, or doing nigh time routine and stay off devices.
 This will help your mind relax, and not keep you up.

 This is great for second and third trimesters.
-You can find a chiropractor who works on pregnant women, they have a special technique that is safe for your and your baby.
-They can help relieve hip pain and sciatica, and much more.
+You can find a chiropractor from Dallas chiropractic who works on pregnant women, they have a special technique that is safe for your and your baby.
+A professional chiropractor can help relieve hip pain and sciatica, and much more.

 Here is a great tip, if you are debating getting a body pillow, I say go for it!
 You can get one for being pregnant and they really do help.
 You can prop the pillow up by your stomach or back to help relieve some pressure off the spots that are hurting.